omega-wyd/House-Tullys/README.md

 # House Tullys

-Homework Assignment 3 Group Project - House Tullys
+Homework Assignment 3 Group Project
 Authors: Micheal Brewer and Jeremy Johnson
-CS 3030 - Hugo Valle
+CS 3030 &ndash; Hugo Valle

 The purpose of these scripts is to pull the file `presidents.csv` and sort out what presidents served during or after the 1900s, displaying their names and the start and end dates of their presidencies.